 Bid live online for free

 Many clients prefer bidding live online at our auctions.
-It’s easy to register with us online, you can watch the auction as it happens and place bids from the comfort of your computer.
+It’s easy to register with us online, you can watch the auction as it happens and place bids from the comfort of your desktop/ mobile device.

 If you would like to bid by telephone please contact our team prior to the auction with your details of the lots you are interested in and your full name, mailing address, telephone number(s) and email.
 Once our team have processed your bid request you will receive an email confirmation.